abuehl/docs/recommendations-for-using-modules.md

 full builds with large modules.
 The build time for a full build stays roughly the same with more, but smaller modules.

-More but smaller modules provide faster rebuilds when something changes.
+More but smaller modules provide faster rebuilds when something changes, because a smaller number of dependent translation units is affected.

 Don't be afraid of occasionally having a module with just one or two classes.
 That's fine.